Karate

-The Empire of Japan annexed the Ryukyu Kingdom in 1879.
-Karate came to mainland Japan in the early 20th century during a time of migration as Ryukyuans, especially from Okinawa, looked for work in the main islands of Japan.
-It was systematically taught in Japan after the Taishō era of 1912–1926.
-In 1922, the Japanese Ministry of Education invited Gichin Funakoshi to Tokyo to give a karate demonstration.
-In 1924, Keio University established the first university karate club in mainland Japan, and by 1932 major Japanese universities had karate clubs.
 In this era of escalating Japanese militarism, the name was changed from 唐手 ("Chinese hand" or "Tang hand") to 空手 ("empty hand") – both of which are pronounced karate in Japanese – to indicate that the Japanese wished to develop the combat form in Japanese style.
 After World War II, Okinawa became (1945) an important United States military site and karate became popular among servicemen stationed there.
 The martial arts movies of the 1960s and 1970s served to greatly increase the popularity of martial arts around the world, and English-speakers began to use the word karate in a generic way to refer to all striking-based Asian martial arts.
 Karate schools (dōjōs) began appearing around the world, catering to those with casual interest as well as those seeking a deeper study of the art.